What Is A Summary Offence

 Summary Offences vs. Indictable Offences: Key Differences

-Understanding the difference between summary and indictable offences is paramount.
+Understanding the difference between summary and indictable offences is critical.
 The following table summarizes the key distinctions:

 Feature Summary Offence Indictable Offence